Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • Cortana: The Cortana voice assistant will hardly be used in future versions of Windows, which is why you can deactivate it directly.

 • Spotify: Well-known program for streaming music, podcasts and music videos.
-If you deactivate the Spotify autostart entry, Spotify may take a little longer to start.
+If you deactivate the Spotify autostart entry, Spotify may take a little longer to start up.

-• TeamViewer: If you deactivate the TeamViewer autostart entry, the remote maintenance program will no longer run automatically in the background.
+• TeamViewer: If you disable the autostart entry for TeamViewer, the remote maintenance program will no longer run automatically in the background.
 This is only a problem if other people frequently access your PC.
 If the startup entry is deactivated, you have to start TeamViewer manually before other people can access your PC.

 • Intel Management Engine / Components: This tool helps to verify the security of Intel processors.
-It is not really necessary for the operation of the security functions of your PC.
+It is not really necessary for operating the security functions of your PC.

 • UpdateLibrary: This is an obsolete Windows Media Player network streaming function.
-If you no longer stream your music to network devices via Media Player, it is no longer necessary.
+Unless you are no longer streaming your music to network devices via Media Player, it is no longer necessary.

 • Apple Mobile Device Support: Ensures the connection between iPod, iPhone and iPad with Apple iTunes.
-If you are still using iTunes to synchronize your iOS devices, you should not switch this off.
+If you still use iTunes to synchronize your iOS devices, you should not switch this off.

-• Realtek Audio Driver and Realtek High Definition Audio Driver: This is a small app with which you can control various sound functions of your sound chip.
+• Realtek Audio Driver and Realtek High Definition Audio Driver: This is a small app that allows you to control various sound functions of your sound chip.
 Don't worry, if you disable this autostart entry of Realtek Audio Driver, the sound output will continue to work.

 • Intel PROSet/Wireless Software: A small program with which you can manage WLAN network profiles.
 You will also find many expert settings for your WLAN receiver in your notebook or desktop PC.
 The software is usually only recommended for professionals, which is why you can remove it from the autostart (and start it manually at any time).